-No members of the public attended any of the Audit, Standards and Risk Committee meetings during the year or submitted any questions.
+No members of the public attended any of the Audit, Standards and Risk Committee meetings during the year.
+Only one public question was submitted.

 Webcast

 Meetings of the Audit, Standards and Risk Committee are webcast live and made available on the Authority's website for six months, after which, they are archived and available on request.